opendocsg/slw-judgments-backfill/2001_SGHC_219/report.md

 At the second stage, the court has to balance the need to foster a strong and independent Bar and the individual justice of each case which demands the special skills of a Queen`s Counsel.

 The applicant cited several reasons in his affidavit, the main reason of which was an allegation that the level of patent expertise in Singapore was low.
 Such a statement was hardly justifiable.
-I will merely cite a number of patent cases, involving local counsel. **V-Pile Technology (Luxembourg) SA v Peck Bros Construction** [2000] 3 SLR 358 was a case about whether the defendants` machine infringed the plaintiffs` patent.
+I will merely cite a number of patent cases, involving local counsel. **V-Pile Technology (Luxembourg) SA v Peck Bros Construction** <span class="citation">[2000] 3 SLR 358</span> was a case about whether the defendants` machine infringed the plaintiffs` patent.
 It also touched on whether the invention possessed any inventive step.
 In **_Merck & Co Inc v Pharmaforte Singapore_** (supra), the issues were whether the lack of utility rendered the invention devoid of novelty, and whether the invention was obvious to a person skilled in the art.
-The case of **Flexon v Bean Innovations** [2001] 1 SLR 24 touched on the issues of groundless threats of infringement proceedings and the applicability of s 77(4) of the Patents Act, as well as the construction of the claims in specification of the defendants` patent.
+The case of **Flexon v Bean Innovations** <span class="citation">[2001] 1 SLR 24</span> touched on the issues of groundless threats of infringement proceedings and the applicability of s 77(4) of the Patents Act, as well as the construction of the claims in specification of the defendants` patent.
 In **_Genelabs Diagnostics v Institut Pasteur_** (supra), the issues touched on novelty, inventive step, sufficiency of disclosure, infringement and acquiescence.

 Queen`s Counsel should only be admitted for complex and difficult cases where the necessary knowledge and experience is not available from, or cannot be provided by, local counsel.
 This was not one of those cases.